cyberrangecz/image-windows-server-2019/README.md

 If Ansible fails to connect, add `"ansible_winrm_scheme" => "http"` to `ansible.extra_vars` in Vagrantfile.

+## How to build

+For information how to build this image see [wiki](https://gitlab.ics.muni.cz/muni-kypo-images/muni-kypo-images-wiki/-/wikis/How-to-build-an-image-locally).

 ## Known issues and requested features

 * See [issues](https://gitlab.ics.muni.cz/muni-kypo-images/windows-server-2019/-/issues).